 Before the official establishment of the ICGdR, the core members have conducted preparatory activities for 10 years.
 In 2003, the first symposium was held at Kanazawa University, Japan for the mitigation of geo-disasters in the areas around Japan Sea.
 This pioneering event drew attention of researchers and engineers from China, Korea and Japan.
 The second, third and fourth symposia were also held at Kanazawa University.
 Then, the fifth and sixth symposia were held in Xi’an and Kunming in China respectively.
-In 2009 the symposium was renamed as “The International Symposium on Mitigation of Geo-disasters in Asia” to include more countries and cover larger area, and the seventh event was held in Harbin, China.
+In 2009 the symposium was renamed as “The International Symposium on Mitigation of Geo-disasters in Asia” (MGDA) to include more countries and cover larger area, and the seventh event was held in Harbin, China.
 The Eighth and Ninth symposia were held in Vladivostok, Russia in 2010, and Yogyakarta, Indonesia in 2011, respectively.
 Gradually, the event evolved from a regional meeting to a regular international conference.
 In 2012, Shimane University, Japan organized the tenth event of the symposium, and about 100 participants attended this event.
 During the symposium, a field trip from Sendai, via Hotaka and Kyoto, to Matsue was made to investigate the disasters caused by earthquakes, tsunamis, volcanoes, and landslides.
 To celebrate the tenth anniversary of the continuous event, the core members collaborated to publish “The Progress of Geo-disaster Mitigation Technology in Asia” with Springer to show the progress of geo-disaster mitigation technologies in Asia.
-According to a regional initiative from Asia, the participants, most of them are experts on geo-disaster reductions, had an intent to establish an international consortium on geo-disaster reduction.
+In this symposium, most of the participants showed an intent to establish an international consortium on geo-disaster reduction.
 In May 2013 the organizing meeting of the International Consortium on Geo-disaster Reduction (ICGdR) was held in China Institute of Disaster Prevention, Beijing, China.
-The legal registration was completed in August 2013 in Matsue, Japan.
+Then, the legal registration was completed in August 2013 in Matsue, Japan.

-With firm foundation from past preparatory activities, the ICGdR is devoted actively to reduce geo-disasters in populated areas and make a positive contribution for communities and human society especially in vulnerable areas.
+As a non-profit organization, the ICGdR is devoted actively to reduce geo-disasters in populated areas and make a positive contribution for communities and human society especially in vulnerable areas.